DaveGut/Test-Code/README.md

 a.
 Manual installation where the user enters the IP address and other information.
 Does not utilize the integration application.

 b.
-Integrated installation using the Application.
+Integrated installation using the Application,

+c.
+Installation using Hubitat Package Manager.

 # See the link below for information and instructions.